prashantchari/web.who/README.md

-# Who ?

 ## Overview

-Who is a phone validation by SMS service.
+Who is a service that utilizes SMS to validate phone number ownership.
 We provide an easy way to perform phone number validations using SMS without any of the hassles involved in building such a functionality.

 ## How's this different from the others ?